-- the cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in the year. - Some elements of Area Based Grant relating to the Working Neighbourhood Fund are recorded as departmental income to offset related scheme expenditure. - Support service income and expenditure is reported gross by the recharging department in the Management Reports, they are reported net in the accounts so that the expenditure is only reported once against the department receiving the service.
+- The cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in the year. - Some prudential borrowing costs relating to vehicle and equipment purchases are recorded as departmental expenditure. - Support service income and expenditure is reported gross by the recharging department in the Management Reports, they are reported net in the accounts so that the expenditure is only reported once against the department receiving the service.